 Single Rider is a program available to all Guests.
-Single Rider queues are often shorter than the standby queue and contain fewer sensory elements than the standby queue.
+Single Rider queues are often shorter than the standard queue and contain fewer sensory elements than the standard queue.
 Single Rider is a service that allows groups to split up and experience select attractions individually.
-Keep in mind, you will likely not ride the attraction with a member of your party but enjoy the attraction with other Guests with a shorter wait.
+Keep in mind, parties will be separated and will likely not ride the attraction with a member of their party but enjoy the attraction with other Guests with a shorter wait.

-Single Rider is available for a Guest who meets any one of the following: 1) Prioritizing shorter wait times rather than riding together with their party; 2) Meets the minimum age requirement
+Single Rider is available for a Guest who prioritizes shorter wait times rather than riding together with their party and meets the minimum boarding requirements.